yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/read-committed.md

 type: docs
 ---

 Read Committed is one of the three isolation levels in PostgreSQL, and also its default.
-A unique property of this isolation level is that clients don't need retry logic for serialization errors (40001) in applications when using this isolation level.
+A unique property of this isolation level is that, for transactions running with this isolation, clients don't need to retry/ handle serialization errors (40001) in application logic.

 The other two isolation levels (Serializable and Repeatable Read) require apps to have retry logic for serialization errors.
 Read Committed in PostgreSQL works around conflicts by allowing single statements to work on an _inconsistent snapshot_ (in other words, non-conflicting rows are read as of the statement's snapshot, but conflict resolution is done by reading and attempting re-execution/ locking on the latest version of the row).